 Reunification Express (Vietnam)

-The train is comfortable and well-equipped, with air-conditioning, a dining car, cafe car, and sleeper cabins.
-Traveling on the Reunification Express is a great way to see the country and experience its culture.
+The train is comfortable and well equipped, with air-conditioning, a dining car, a cafe car, and sleeper cabins.
+Traveling on the Reunification Express is a great way to see and experience the country’s culture.